xen-project/xen/docs/designs/qemu-deprivilege.md

 threads for some devices, so this would require some thought.

-Other things that would take some cleverness / changes to QEMU to utilize due to ordering constrants:
+Other things that would take some cleverness / changes to QEMU to utilize due to ordering constraints:
  - RLIMIT_NOFILES (after all necessary files are opened)

 ## libxl: Treat QMP connection as untrusted